 Apart from the above-mentioned problems, you may feel more relaxed and rested as your hormonal levels settle down.
 The pressure on your bladder eases because your uterus moves up from your pelvic region, which means fewer visits to the toilet at night.
 However, some women still may make many bathroom visits at night.

-You may experience occasional bouts of evening nausea too, though it may improve after you enter your ‘16 weeks of pregnancy‘ stage.
-Along with this, you will also start feeling your baby moving in your tummy by 16 to 24 weeks, and the intensity of the movements often increases during the evenings.
+You may experience occasional bouts of evening nausea too, though it may improve after you enter your ‘16 weeks of pregnancy stage.
+Along with this, you will also start feeling your baby moving in your tummy by 18 to 24 weeks.
 Your baby’s movements can affect your sleep too.
-Apart from all the physical discomforts, the anxiety and concern for your baby may also be the cause of disrupted sleeping pattern.
+Apart from all the physical discomforts, the anxiety and concern for your baby may also be the cause of disrupted sleeping patterns.

-- In case you have a bad backache, you can place a pillow under your tummy.
+- In case you have a bad backache, you can place a pillow under your back.

 - In case you are short of breath, you can adjust your position with pillows to make yourself comfortable.

-- In case you experience heartburns, use pillows to elevate your upper body.
+- In case you experience heartburn, use pillows to elevate your upper body.

-You may find the above-mentioned positions difficult to sleep in, but it is strongly advised to not sleep on your back or tummy after the completion of your first trimester.
+You may find the above-mentioned positions difficult to sleep in, but it is strongly advised to not sleep on your back for prolonged periods or tummy after the completion of your first trimester.

 Sleeping Positions You Should Avoid